Skip to content

 Clearing the audit means vertical access no longer taxes the shoulders.

-Circulation constraints multiply storage risk.
-If the access path is tight, the user starts the reach from a compromised stance (feet narrow, hips blocked, torso angled), and VLPS drops before the hand even leaves the body.
-The mechanism matches the walkway and clearance dynamics in Coffee Table Clearance & Walkway Physics: tight clearance forces awkward entry angles, shorter stabilization time, and higher collision-avoidance tension.
-In storage, that shows up as rushed grabs, shoulder elevation, and “lean-and-twist” retrievals that compound fatigue.
+Clearance and circulation amplify the risk.
+If the access path to storage is narrow, the reach begins from a compromised stance (feet narrow, hips blocked, torso angled).
+VLPS drops before the hand even leaves the body.
+The biomechanics mirror the clearance dynamics in Coffee Table Clearance & Walkway Physics: tight walkways force awkward entry angles, shorten stabilization time, and increase collision-avoidance tension.
+In vertical storage, that translates into rushed retrievals, shoulder elevation under load, and repeated lean-and-twist mechanics.
+This access-flow effect is modeled further in Storage Engineering — Access Flow & Retrieval Mechanics, where approach depth, clearance width, and pull-out resistance determine whether the shoulder remains neutral or compensates under load.

 XIV.
 Common Mistakes & Engineered Fixes